demirtasdurmus/nexpresst/README.md

 ## Getting Started

+⚠️ Breaking Change Notice: Version 2 Migration

+Version 2 introduces significant changes to the routing API, including the shift from `Router` to `RouterV2`.
+If you're upgrading from Version 1, please refer to the [Migration Guide: Version 1 to Version 2](./docs/migrations/v1-to-v2.md) for detailed instructions.

 ### Setting Up the Router

 Start by creating a function dynamically generating a router instance in your Next.js application.
 This function will serve as the central point for managing routes and applying global middleware.